aidanblume/Ins/Docs/Model/Baseline/Baseline Models.md

 * Models and Parameters

 	* Description or images of data flow graph
-  		* if AzureML, link to:
-    		* Training experiment
-    		* Scoring workflow
 	* What learner(s) were used?
 	* Learner hyper-parameters?